nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/LYT Workshop 8 → Super Session 1.md

 	- First memory would be dressing up as "a madrasi" in a fancy dress in school
 - What was your family dynamic?
 	- It was very pleasant, both my parents are & were very supportive.
 Nothing dramatic.
 - Where did you go to high school?
+How was your experience?
+Who were your friends?
 	- Sikar & partially in Jaipur
-- How was your experience?
-Who were your friends?
-	- df
+	- It was kind of a dramatic experience, I was never without a girlfriend during my grade 6th-10th
+	- Sharad & Atul were my good friends.
+	- In NMS, I had good friendship with Avi Jain
 - Are you still friends with any of them?
 Why or Why not?
-	- df
+	- Not in touch with Atul since class 10th
+	- I talk to sharad once or twice a year but nothing like friends, more like acquaintances
+	- Not in touch with Avi since I left NMS
 - How did you rebel?